SDarkMagic/cursed-titanfall-docs/docs/modules/Weapons.md

 ### Car SMG
 - Applies knockback when hitting an entity.
 This effect is more noticeable on larger enemies, such as titans
 ### R-97
-- Causes enemies killed by it to explode
+- Causes enemies killed by it to explode with the explosion dealing damage equal to 3 times the killed enemies health.
+This means that killing enemies with more health with it will produce higher damage explosions with the same general blast radius.
 ### Softball
 - Increased grenade explosion radius
 - Increased grenade explosion damage